RAF Keevil: RAF Flying Training Command use

-The departure of these units to East Anglia brought Keevil to a training role when in October 1944 No.22 Heavy Glider Conversion Unit arrived, with their twin-engined Albemarle aircraft and Waco Hadrian Gliders.
+The departure of these units to East Anglia brought Keevil to a training role when in October 1944 No. 22 Heavy Glider Conversion Unit arrived, with their twin-engined Armstrong Whitworth Albemarle aircraft and Waco Hadrian Gliders.

-They in turn were replaced in June 1945 by 61 Operation Training Unit converting newly qualified pilots on to Spitfires and, later, on to Mustangs.
+They in turn were replaced in June 1945 by 61 Operation Training Unit converting newly qualified pilots on to Spitfires and, later, on to North American Mustangs.
 61 OTU in due course became 203 Advanced Flying School and moved to Chivenor in Devon in July 1947 and this marked the end of RAF Keevil as a fully staffed and equipped operational airfield.

 Postwar military use

 Between 1955 and 1964 the United States Air Force used the base occasionally.
 During 1956 and 1957, Keevil was used as a satellite airfield for "ab initio" training by No 2 Flying Training School, based at RAF Hullavington.
-Aircraft included the Mk 1 Percival Jet Provost.
+Aircraft included the Percival Jet Provost T.1.

 Keevil was kept in reserve status until 1965 when it was closed.
+Subsequently, it was regularly used for British Army and RAF exercises; a monthly flying schedule was published by RAF Brize Norton.
+Around 2023, management of the airfield was transferred from the RAF to the Army Air Corps, specifically the Joint Aviation Command at Middle Wallop.

+In May 2023, the Civil Aviation Authority granted permission for Keevil to be used by the Royal Artillery as a base for Thales Watchkeeper WK450 drone exercises on the nearby Salisbury Plain Training Area, with operations commencing in June 2023.

 Current use

 Keevil airfield is virtually complete with all of its runways, perimeter track and many of the hardstands still in place.
-It is regularly used for British Army and RAF exercises; a monthly flying schedule is published by RAF Brize Norton.

 Since 1992 it has been home to Bannerdown Gliding Club, a Royal Air Force Gliding & Soaring Association (RAFGSA) club, affiliated to RAF Brize Norton since the closure of RAF Lyneham.
-The airfield is occasionally used as a motorsport circuit for various events and is also used by the Wessex Model Flying Club.
+The airfield has been occasionally used as a motorsport circuit for various events and is also used by the Wessex Model Flying Club.

 In September 1994 the Keevil Society, organised by Paul Vingoe, held a Commemorative Day to mark the 50th anniversary of the D-Day and Arnhem operations and to dedicate a memorial to all who served at Keevil, especially those who flew from there and lost their lives.

-In 2012, proposals were made to add a 4th runway parallel to 06/24, a Tactical Landing Zone – a copy of a temporary battlefield runway – by breaking up some of the hard surfaces.
+In 2012, proposals were made to add a fourth runway parallel to 06/24, a Tactical Landing Zone – a copy of a temporary battlefield runway – by breaking up some of the hard surfaces.